nasa-nccs-hpda/super-resolution-api/README.md

     > git clone https://github.com/nasa-nccs-hpda/super-resolution-api.git
     > cd super-resolution-api/
-    > setup.sh
+    > export PYTHONPATH=.:./super-resolution-climate:$PYTHONPATH

 ## Configuration

 This project uses [hydra](https://hydra.cc) for workflow configuration.
-All configuration files are found in the super-resolution-api/config directory.
+All configuration files are found in the super-resolution-api/super-resolution-climate/config directory.

 Each workflow configuration is composed of several sections, each with a separate config file.
 For example, in the sample script [train-rcan-swot-2.2v.py](./scripts/train-rcan-swot-2.2v.py), the *configuration* dict specifies the name of the config file to be used for each section, i.e. the *task* section is configured with the file [config/task/swot-2.2v.yaml](./config/task/SSS_SST-tiles-48.yaml).
 The *ccustom* dict is used to override individual config values.
 The *cname* parameter specifies the name of the root config file (e.g. [config/sres.yaml](./config/sres.yaml) )